Thorkee/FusionFly/README.md

 5. **Schema Conversion**
    - After converting to JSONL, extracts data entries to the target schema
-   - Calls Azure OpenAI service to generate a specialized Python script for schema conversion
+   - Uses the enhanced two-submodule approach:
+     1. First directly converts a small sample to the target schema
+     2. Then generates a script using both raw data and converted examples
    - Handles complex field mappings and data transformations
    - Applies data cleaning and normalization rules
    - Produces structurally consistent output conforming to the target schema